Holidays Calendar for April 4, 2023

 • 1929 Died: Karl Benz, German engineer and businessman, founder of Mercedes-Benz, a German automobile manufacturer of luxury automobiles.

-• 1919 Died: William Crookes, English chemist and physicist, the pioneer of vacuum tubes and inventor of the Crookes tube and the Crooks radiometer.
+• 1919 Died: William Crookes, English chemist and physicist, the pioneer of vacuum tubes and inventor of the Crookes tube and the Crookes radiometer.

 • 1916 Born: Nikola Ljubičić, Serbian general and politician, the 10th President of Serbia (1982-1984).
 Ljubičić was proclaimed a national hero in 1953 for his actions in World War II.

 • 1905 An earthquake hit the Kangra Valley, India.
-20,000 were killed, most buildings in Kangra, McLeod Ganj and Dharamshala were destroyed.
+20,000 people were killed, and most buildings in Kangra, McLeod Ganj and Dharamshala were destroyed.

 • 1883 Died: Peter Cooper, American businessman and philanthropist, founder of Cooper Union, a private college in the East Village, New York.